3 Days in Dunwoody for Foodies

 The next stop on a culinary tour of Dunwoody should be a dessert detour for sinfully good cheesecake at Cafe Intermezzo.
 This bohemian spot makes a cozy place to lounge with your friends among the French decor at small round European tables.
 A large glass display tempts you with various cakes and pastries, and the cafe is known for its exceptional service.
-The tour continues at D'vine Wine Bar & Shop in the afternoon to sample some local wines from Georgia's wineries.
-An impressive collection of wine is shelved on the walls; ask the sommelier for suggestions for sampling, then purchase favorite bottle to take home.

 For dinner, head to Eclipse di Luna, an Atlanta-area favorite that serves Spanish tapas and cocktails.
 Insider there are festive lantern lights and a large bar with glowing red lights.
 Order a selection of interesting tapas dishes like yucca fries, fried goat cheese, duck chili and steamy mussels to share, then head over to Vino Venue for a nightcap.
 Vino Venue is a relaxed and unassuming cool spot with self-serve wine tasting.
 When you go, you'll be given a pre-filled money card with the amount you wish to spend, and you can walk around to pour samples of red and white wines from machines that deliver samples in one-, three- or six-ounce pours.
 Small plates of cheese and other snacks are available on the menu to complement the wines.
 Vino Venue is also the home of the Atlanta Wine School, and an ongoing schedule of classes and special events aim to educate wine lovers about the art of their favorite drink.